 I argued last time that when read with the story of the prophet Oded in view (2 Chronicles 28), the parable of the Good Samaritan constitutes an indictment against Israel’s religious establishment for failing to protect vulnerable members of the covenant community.
-According to Jesus, the priest, scribe, lawyer, and Pharisee have failed to love their Jewish neighbors for whom they are responsible, as Torah stipulates (Leviticus 19:18-19, cf. Jeremiah 34:17).
-In so much as they are worthless shepherds of Israel’s flock then, these Jewish officials are likened to the priest and Levite who leave their congregant half dead on the side of road.
-So much like Ezekiel’s oracles against Israel’s shepherds in his own day, the parable of the Good Samaritan represents in my view Jesus’ repudiation of Israel’s tenants for their contemptuous treatment of God’s people:
+According to Jesus, the priest, scribe, lawyer, and Pharisee have failed to love their Jewish neighbors for whom they are responsible, as the Law demands (Leviticus 19:18-19, cf. Jeremiah 34:17).
+In so much as they are, therefore, worthless shepherds of Israel’s flock, these Jewish officials are likened to the priest and Levite who, according to the story, leave their congregant half dead on the side of road.
+So, much like Ezekiel’s oracles against Israel’s shepherds in his own day, the parable of the Good Samaritan represents Jesus’ repudiation of Israel’s tenants for their contemptuous treatment of God’s people:

-Yet despite this crisis of leadership, Jesus portrays a hated and Torah-deficient Samaritan stepping into the righteousness vacuum.
+Yet despite this crisis of leadership, Jesus portrays a hated and Law-deficient Samaritan stepping into the righteousness vacuum.
 The Samaritan alone among the parabolic cast of characters “loves his neighbor as himself,” binding up his broken kinsman.
-In so doing he fulfills the law of brotherly love and puts to shame Israel’s supposedly Torah-observant religious elite to whom the children of Israel have been entrusted.
+In so doing he fulfills the law of brotherly love and puts to shame Israel’s supposedly Law-observant religious elite to whom the children of Israel have been entrusted.

 With the parable complete, Jesus invites his interlocutor, the lawyer, to emulate the wayward yet merciful Samaritan in his dealings with Israel’s lost sheep.
 While ultimately the lawyer’s question Who is my neighbor? is left unanswered, he is directed to treat his neighbor as did the Samaritan and not as did the recalcitrant religious authorities.
 For Jesus the pertinent point lies not in who the lawyer’s neighbor is, but in how the lawyer and his ilk have failed the weakest of their constituents.
 This failure runs so deep that even a depraved Samaritan bests Israel’s caretakers.
 Jesus has thus made his point clear: Jerusalem’s current leadership is morally bankrupt, put to shame by those who are ignorant of God’s Law.